Skip to main navigation Skip to content

 It's built a resilient spirit within our teams and communities.
 What we’ve seen is a coming together and dedication to families and children.
 A rediscovery of fun and mateship at work, and a motivation to create meaningful change.

 Here, Zoey shares her journey with Goodstart.
-From starting as a Trainee aged 17 to now, coming full circle, directing back at the centre where it all began, Mount Louisa.
+From starting as a Trainee aged 17 to now, coming full circle, directing back at the centre where it all began, Goodstart Mount Louisa.

 Reflecting on the history of Mount Louisa and a career journey